tenoriodouglas/tenoriodouglas/README.md

 - 👋 Hi, my name is Douglas
 - 👀 I’m interested in Data Science and Java
-- 🌱 I’m currently learning how to make bots and develop java applications
+- 🌱 I’m currently learning how to make Telegram python bots and develop java applications to integrate systems trough APIs